mccannyoung/jekyll-now/_posts/2017-4-30-Golang-basics.md

 import "github.com/streadway/amqp"
 ```

-If you want to import a lot of packages, you can use an alternative format, the requires a little bit less typing.
+If you want to import multiple packages, you can use an alternative format, "factored import" the requires a little bit less typing (and is considered good style).

 ```golang
 import (